darwisrh/darwisrh/README.md

 ### <div align="center">Hi, i'm Darwis, a junior full-stack developer.</div>

-- I'm currently learning about frontend such as ReactJS with Typescript
+- I'm currently learning ReactJS, Typescript and Redux for frontend

+- ElectronJs to build Desktop App

 - And for backend i'm currently learning Go and NodeJS